FAQs under COVID-19 Protection Framework

 To ensure the health and safety of everyone who is using our reading rooms, please be respectful of others’ space and follow the instructions of our staff.

 What safety measures are in place to protect staff and visitors?

-With less people able to visit our reading rooms than usual, we are asking people to:
+Less people will be able to visit our reading rooms than usual due to capacity limits.
+We are asking people to:

 How are you contact tracing?

-You will be required to scan or manually sign in when you arrive on site.
+You will be required to scan or manually sign in when arriving on site.